SwellRT/swellrt/wave/doc/swellrt/Editor.md

 *selection.focusOffset*, number representing the offset of the selection's anchor within the focusNode.
 If focusNode is a text node, this is the number of characters within focusNode preceding the focus.
 Zero otherwise.

-*selection.range*, start and end indexes of the selection refering to the document content chars, not the DOM rendering.
+*selection.range*, start and end indexes of the selection within the text.
 For example:

 ```js
  {